qdm12/basedevcontainer/README.md

   - Manage your host Docker from within the dev container on Linux, MacOS and Windows
 - Docker uses buildkit by default, with the latest Docker client binary.
 - Extensible with docker-compose.yml
-- Supports SSH keys with Windows (Hyperv) bind mounts at /tmp/.ssh
+- Supports SSH keys with Linux, OSX and Windows

 ## Requirements